antoine3000/dok-antoine/content/2020-05-13-molding-casting/2020-05-14-multiple-oloids/_index.md

 ![](first-result-2.jpg)

 As you can see, there is a colour change on the upper part.
-This is because I didn't prepare enough material before pouring it into the mould.
+This is because I didn't prepare enough material before pouring it into the mold.
 I had to quickly remix a small amount of material to pour it before the silicone dried.
 I thought I had done it quickly enough so as not to mark the final object, but I was wrong.
 A tiny time difference causes a visible in the final product.

 Luckily for my geometry experiment, this has no effect on the volume, the feel is the same all over the surface of the oloid.

 ![](first-result-3.jpg)

+### Conclusion

+I like the rendering of this platinum silicon.
+It almost looks like it is made of clay.
+It's easy to work with, the final result is super smooth and respects all the details the object can have.

 ## Pine resin

 Next on my list of experiments is pine resin.
 It is a natural material that seems easy to work with.
-Just melt the resin before pouring it into the mould.
+Just melt the resin before pouring it into the mold.

 ![](pine-resin-2.jpg)

 I wasn't sure how much to use, but I soon realised that this variable is not so important with this material.
 Any surplus will be reusable once the pine resin has dried.
-The only thing I can lose here is the curing time.
+The only thing I can lose here is the cooking time.

 ![](pine-resin-1.jpg)
 ![Look at this beaty](pine-resin-3.jpg)